AwesomesauceLabs/piglet-manual/index.md

 [skudgee@sketchfab](https://sketchfab.com/skudgee), [CC Attribution
 License](https://creativecommons.org/licenses/by/4.0/).](images/legacy-animation-components-figure.png){#fig:legacy-animation-components width="100%"}

-@lst:runtime-animation shows an example script that imports a glTF model with an animation, and then immediately plays the animation.
-The steps for importing the model with animations are the same as those for importing a static model (see the [Runtime Import Tutorial](#runtime-import-tutorial) for further examples): (1) create a `GltfImportTask` in the `Start` method, and (2) advance execution of the task by calling `GltfImportTask.MoveNext` in `Update`.
+@lst:runtime-animation shows an example script that imports a glTF model with an animation at runtime, and then immediately plays the animation.
+The basic steps for importing a glTF model are always the same, regardless of whether the model has animations: (1) create a `GltfImportTask` in the `Start` method, and (2) advance execution of the task by calling `GltfImportTask.MoveNext` in `Update`.

-The `OnComplete` method of @lst:runtime-animation handles playing the animation once the model has finished loading.
-By assigning `OnComplete` to `_task.OnCompleted` in `Start`, the `OnComplete` method is automatically invoked by Piglet after the glTF import completes.
-Piglet passes the root `GameObject` of the imported model as an argument to `OnComplete`, which can then be used to access the `Animation` component for playing the animation(s).
-The `Animation` component may hold any number of animation clips, where each clip is identified by a unique, string-based key.
-By convention, Piglet uses the `.name` field of each animation clip as its key in the `Animation` component, and the value of the `.name` field for each imported clip may be obtained by index from the `AnimationList` component.
+To play the animation after the model has finished loading, we assign the `OnComplete` method to `_task.OnCompleted` in `Start`.
+Piglet passes the root `GameObject` of the imported model as an argument to `OnComplete`, which we then use to obtain a reference to the `Animation` component for playing the animation.
+Since an `Animation` component can hold any number of animation clips, we need to provide a string-based key to `Animation.Play` that identifies the clip to play.
+By convention, Piglet uses the `.name` field of each animation clip as its key, and so we can obtain the desired key by accessing the animation clip (by index) from the `AnimationList` component.
+Note that the animation clips imported from glTF file always begin at index 1 of the `AnimationList`, because index 0 is reserved for the "Static Pose" clip.

 ```{#lst:runtime-animation .cs}
 using Piglet;